top of page

 1. AP Literary Argument: Redux

-We will begin class by answering questions from the Final Exam and the final chapters of the novel before revisiting the 2010 AP Literary Argument prompt and considering how the importance of "home" has changed for Esperanza over the course of the novel and how that change reflects Cisneros' overall theme.
-As we review Hegel's Dialectic, we will examine the central tension between Esperanza's individual ambitions to better her situation in life and her feelings of duty and responsibility towards her community (i.e. thesis vs. antithesis).
-We will also discuss how Cisneros attempts to resolve that tension at the end of the novel in a way that reveals "the meaning of the work as a whole" (i.e. synthesis).
+We will begin class by answering questions from the Final Exam and the final chapters of the novel before revisiting the 2010 AP Literary Argument prompt and considering how the importance of "home" has changed for Esperanza over the course of the novel.
+As we review Hegel's Dialectic, we will use the Red Clowns Matrix to examine the central tension in the novel between Esperanza's initial desire to leave Mango Street and her eventual feelings of duty and responsibility towards the people in her community (i.e. thesis vs. antithesis).
+We will also discuss how Cisneros resolves that tension at the end of the novel in a way that reveals "the meaning of the work as a whole" (i.e. synthesis).
 If students would like to receive further guidance and read a sample essay that follows Hegel's Dialectic, we encourage them to review the AP Literary Argument Tutorial.

 2. Groupwork: Esperanza's Maturity